quii/learn-go-with-tests/iteration.md

 **Note:** By default benchmarks are run sequentially.

-**Note:** Go can sometimes optimize benchmarks and render them inaccurate.
-You should look at your benchmarks and see if the values make sense.
-If benchmarks are being optimized, you can follow strategies laid out in this **[blog post](https://dave.cheney.net/2013/06/30/how-to-write-benchmarks-in-go)**
+**Note:** Sometimes, Go can optimize your benchmarks in a way that makes them inaccurate, such as eliminating the function being benchmarked.
+Check your benchmarks to see if the values make sense.
+If they seem overly optimized, you can follow the strategies in this **[blog post](https://dave.cheney.net/2013/06/30/how-to-write-benchmarks-in-go)**

 ## Practice exercises